Connecticut Health Foundation Inc

 - Youth leadership development and advocacy training (infrastructure for health equity)

-Every aspect of the foundation's work focuses on improving health outcomes for people of color.
-Tiffany Donelson emphasized that community-based approaches are "particularly effective for people of color and those with low-incomes," highlighting "their ability to build trusting relationships based on shared community and/or experiences."
+Every aspect of the foundation's work focuses on improving health outcomes for people of colour.
+Tiffany Donelson emphasised that community-based approaches are "particularly effective for people of colour and those with low-incomes," highlighting "their ability to build trusting relationships based on shared community and/or experiences."

 Successful applications should:

-- Clearly articulate how the project advances health equity for people of color
+- Clearly articulate how the project advances health equity for people of colour

 - Elevate community voices and ensure people most affected are heard in policy debates